Fujieda, Shizuoka: Sport

-Fujieda is represented in the J. League of football by its local club Fujieda MYFC.
+Fujieda is represented in the J. League of football by its local club Fujieda MYFC, currently competing in J2 League, the second tier of Japanese professional football.
 In the 1980s and 1990s the city was represented in the Japan Soccer League and former Japan Football League by local clubs Fujieda City Hall SC, which still competes in the prefectural divisions, and Chuo Bohan SC/Fujieda Blux, which moved out of town in 1994 to become Avispa Fukuoka.

+The city also home of Fujieda Higashi High School, four-time winners of All Japan High School Soccer Tournament.
+Notable alumnus including Makoto Hasebe and Masashi Nakayama.